kristianche/AuthOnlineApp/README.md

-# AuthOnlineApp
+# Trust Market

-**AuthOnlineApp** is a simple ASP.NET Core application that demonstrates user authentication, product listing, and bidding functionality.
+**Trust Market** is a simple ASP.NET Core application that demonstrates user authentication, product listing, and bidding functionality.
 It uses Razor Pages and local in-memory storage for ease of setup and testing, making it ideal for learning and lightweight use cases.

 ---